-

 Acceptable Use Policy and Computer Use Agreement

-1. Access, post, display, or otherwise use material that is discriminatory, defamatory, obscene, sexually explicit, harassing, intimidating, threatening, or disruptive.
+- Access, post, display, or otherwise use material that is discriminatory, libelous, defamatory, obscene, sexually explicit, or disruptive.

-6. Intentionally disrupt or harm district technology or other district operations (such as destroying district equipment, placing a virus on district computers, adding or removing a computer program without permission, changing settings on shared computers).
+- Intentionally disrupt or harm district technology or other district operations (such as destroying district equipment, placing a virus on district computers, adding or removing a computer program without permission from a teacher or other district personnel, changing settings on shared computers).

-8. Engage in, promote unethical practices, or violate any law or district policy, administrative regulation, or district practice.
+- Engage in or promote any practice that is unethical or violates any law or policy, administrative regulation, or district practice.

 Privacy

 All passwords created for or used on any district technology are the sole property of the district.
-The creation or use of a password by an employee on district technology does not create a reasonable expectation of privacy.
+The creation or use of a password by a student on district technology does not create a reasonable expectation of privacy.

 Personally Owned Devices

-If an Individual uses a personally owned device to access district technology or conduct district business, he/she shall abide by all applicable policies, administrative regulations, and this Acceptable Use Policy and Computer Use Agreement.
+If a student uses a personally owned device to access district technology, they shall abide by all applicable policies, administrative regulations, and this Acceptable Use Policy and Computer Use Agreement.
 Any such use of a personally owned device may subject the contents of the device and any communications sent or received on the device to disclosure pursuant to a lawful subpoena or public records request.

 Reporting

-If an Individual becomes aware of any security problem (such as any compromise of the confidentiality of any login or account information) or misuse of district technology, he/she shall immediately report such information to the Superintendent or designee.
+If a student becomes aware of any security problem (such as any compromise of the confidentiality of any login or account information) or misuse of district technology, they shall immediately report such information to the teacher or other district personnel.

 Consequences for Violation

-Violations of the law, district policy, or this Acceptable Use Policy and Computer Use Agreement may result in revocation of an Individual's access to district technology.
-In addition, violations of the law, district policy, or this agreement may be reported to law enforcement agencies as appropriate.
+Violations of the law, policy, or this agreement may result in revocation of a student's access to district technology and/or discipline, up to and including suspension or expulsion.
+In addition, violations of the law, policy, or this agreement may be reported to law enforcement agencies as appropriate.